In a world of Whatsapp, Messenger, and Instagram, the way we communicate has changed.

 How Much Can You Charge for Pay-Per-Call Leads?

-The average cost for pay per call leads varies greatly from industry to industry.
+The average cost for pay-per-call leads varies widely across industries.
 In some niches selling leads can go for $30, while in others, you can charge much, much more.

 It can depend on a few factors:

-- Service or Offer Cost – What is the value of what your promoting?
+2. Service or Offer Cost: What is the value of what you’re promoting?

 Check out our full guide on Lead Generation Pricing